 Welfare at EA Durham

-Claire, EA Durham's Welfare Representative is your go-to contact for any welfare related questions.
-Whether it be about EA, philosophy or just banta, Claire is an amazing person to talk to!
-She also worked as Leaf's safeguarding officer, and as a facilitator for Rethink Wellbeing, so she cares deeply about, and is very knowledgeable about, mental health.
+Angela and Paige are EA Durham's Welfare Representatives; your go-to contact for any welfare related questions.
+Whether it be about EA, philosophy or just banta, Angela and Paige are amazing people to talk to!

 Elisa